Kaiser-Yang/LightBoat.starter/README.md

 ## Others

+Executables which may be installed automatically by `mason.nvim`:

 - `eslint-lsp`: when `npm` is executable, this will be installed automatically
 - `json-lsp`: when `npm` is executable, this will be installed automatically
 - `typescript-language-server`: when `npm` is executable, this will be installed automatically